The Silent Metaverse: Real-World Uses You’re Already Using Introduction Imagine a world where digital and physical realities seamlessly ...

 catching errors, acting as an intelligent digital coworker.

-Beyond documents,
+Beyond

-the physical office environment.
+and enhances the physical office environment.

-For more
+For

-specialized tasks, the silent metaverse offers powerful augmentation.
+more specialized tasks, the silent metaverse offers powerful augmentation.

 Architects and engineers use Building Information Modeling (BIM) software to